TomBers/dialectic/prompt_test.md

 Task: Compose a narrative deep dive into the **Concept** that blends intuition, one crisp definition, and a few surprising connections.

-Output (Markdown):
-## [Precise yet evocative title]
-- Opening hook (1–2 sentences): why this topic is alive right now.
+Output:
+## Deep dive: {Concept}
+- One-sentence statement of what it is and when it applies.

+### Deep dive
-- Core explanation: 1–3 short paragraphs in plain language.
+- Core explanation (1–2 short paragraphs): mechanism, key assumptions, applicability.
-- Connections: 2–4 bullets linking to neighboring ideas, methods, or pitfalls.
-- (Optional) Micro-story, example, or thought experiment.
+- (Optional) Nuance: 1–2 bullets with caveats or edge cases.

+Respond with Markdown only, begin with the H2 title, and include only the sections above.

 .
-Finished in 0.01 seconds (0.00s async, 0.01s sync)
+Finished in 0.03 seconds (0.00s async, 0.03s sync)
 1 test, 0 failures